Teaching as Research Support

 Opportunities to get involved:

-Through participation in the CIRTL Network and a university-wide Active Learning Initiative at Cornell, there is an increasing number of options available for graduate students and postdocs to pursue formal training in implementing Teaching as Research projects, described in more detail below.
-Faculty and staff are encouraged to contact the Center for Teaching Innovation for individualized consultation.)
+Through participation in the CIRTL Network and a university-wide Active Learning Initiative at Cornell, there are an increasing number of options available for graduate students and postdocs to pursue formal training in implementing Teaching as Research projects, described in more detail below.
+Faculty and staff are encouraged to contact the Center for Teaching Innovation for individualized consultation.